Doctors discovered Johnston was suffering from a brain tumor.

 "They can't believe it either," Jones said of the doctors at Johns Hopkins.
 "I think it falls just short of a miracle."

 A slight limp on Johnston's right side when he walks and a "shunt" that is visible under the skin of his scalp are the few visible signs of Johnston's battle with the tumor.

-A shunt is a hole or passage, and Johnston said it was placed under his skin as part of a tube that extends into his stomach to drain any fluid off his brain.
+A shunt is a tube placed under his skin that extends into his stomach to drain excess fluid from around his brain.

 Johnston's friends and family members are thankful for his improving condition and presence.

 When Johnston expressed an interest in coming to the sheriff's department, everyone was "immensely interested," Lt.
 Dave Colbert said.